ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 sidebar_label: JSON
 ---

-There are two sets of functions to parse JSON.
+There are two sets of functions to parse JSON:
-   - `simpleJSON*` (`visitParam*`) is made to parse a special very limited subset of a JSON, but these functions are extremely fast.
+   - `simpleJSON*` (`visitParam*`) which is made for parsing a limited subset of JSON, but to do so extremely fast.
-   - `JSONExtract*` is made to parse normal JSON.
+   - `JSONExtract*` which is made for parsing normal JSON.

-# simpleJSON/visitParam functions
+# simpleJSON / visitParam functions

 ClickHouse has special functions for working with simplified JSON.
-All these JSON functions are based on strong assumptions about what the JSON can be, but they try to do as little as possible to get the job done.
+All these JSON functions are based on strong assumptions about what the JSON can be.
+They try to do as little as possible to get the job done as quickly as possible.

 The following assumptions are made: